Computer Repair Business Insurance

 Why is business insurance necessary for computer repair companies?

-Here’s a closer look at some key computer shop insurance products and why you should carry them:
+Here’s a closer look at some key computer repair shop insurance products and why you should carry them:

 Are computer repair shops required to have insurance?